Blue-Rocket/BlueRocketFuelCore/README.md

 }
 ```

 Sometimes the request or response JSON needs to be nested in some top-level object.
-For example the register endpoint expects the user properties to be posted as a JSON object like this:
+For example imagine that the register endpoint expects the user object to be posted as JSON like this:

 ```JSON
 {